10 Narrative Techniques That Will Deepen Your Appreciation of Great Stories

 9. Unreliable Narrators

-Unreliable narrators challenge readers to question the story’s truth, adding complexity and intrigue.
-Narrators with distorted perspectives—whether due to bias, deception, or personal limitations—encourage readers to unravel the narrative’s layers.
+Unreliable narrators challenge readers to question the story’s truth, which adds complexity and intrigue.
+Whether shaped by bias, misperception, or willful deceit, their narratives create deliberate inconsistencies that invite deeper inquiry.
 This technique fosters a sense of active engagement as readers piece together the “real” story from conflicting accounts.

 Characters like Holden Caulfield in J. D. Salinger’s The Catcher in the Rye (1951) or Patrick Bateman in Bret Easton Ellis’s American Psycho (1991) exemplify the power of this technique.
 Their skewed perceptions force readers to grapple with ambiguity, enriching the narrative’s texture.
 Unreliable narration offers a thought-provoking exploration of perspective, truth, and the subjective nature of storytelling.